The Mark of the Beast

 By Alex Polyak, Director of The Bible Fulfilled May 4, 2024

-For more about the beast of Revelation–and the book of Revelation in general–get my book The End Is Here, coming Summer 2024.
+For more about the beast of Revelation–and the book of Revelation in general–get my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled.
 I discuss such topics as the dating of Revelation, 666, the land beast, the sea beast, the harlot, Babylon, the seven kings, and much more!